Cuentas adds to its Shareholder Update, Filing 10Q as Management Highlights Progress in The Companies Multiple Businesses, Reporting Increased Assets, Reduced Losses, and New Opportunities for 2024

 - Net Loss Decrease: Net Loss decreased from -$3.1M to -$1.4M for Q2- 2022 vs Q2-2023.

-- New Property Development Initiatives for Cuentas Casa: Balance sheet improvement from Cuentas Casa?
+- New Property Development Initiatives for Cuentas Casa: May Expand upon templated Cuentas Casa model, to replicate the success to expand our collective footprint.

 - Cuentas Casa Construction Tech Supply Pipeline Agreement: Cuentas has reconfirmed its supply agreement with Renco, bolstered by Renco's recent announcement of the construction of a new facility in Florida.